akash-network/akashjs/README.md

 ## stargate

-While `akashjs` manages much under the hood, more control is availble through all of the exported types, clients and protos.
+While `akashjs` manages much under the hood, more control is available through all of the exported types, clients and protocols.

 Import the registry for signing and broadcasting signed transactions, this is needed if you plan to use [Stargate](https://www.npmjs.com/package/@cosmjs/stargate)

 ```typescript